-Prerequisite: Beginning Theatre and Instructor Approval
+Prerequisite: Beginning Theatre and Instructor Approval 1 Semester or 1 Full Year

 Advanced Theatre is an intensive next step that builds on foundational theatre skills to prepare students for complex public performances.
 Focused on enhancing character development, students refine their techniques in gesture, expression, vocal projection, and line memorization, while mastering advanced blocking and improvisation.
 The curriculum extends to the study of significant theatrical styles and movements, set and lighting design, and the intricacies of stage management.
 Students also delve into script analysis, directorial concepts, and the integration of technology in live performances.
 Through rigorous rehearsals and collaborative production work, students elevate their acting prowess, deepen their appreciation of theatre arts, and develop storytelling abilities that resonate with audiences.